About Us

 Founder & Managing Attorney

-During law school, Daniel worked as a legal extern for Tennessee’s 23rd Judicial District Attorney’s office in West Tennessee on the Holly Bobo kidnapping, rape, and murder trial.
+During law school, I worked as a legal extern for Tennessee’s 23rd Judicial District Attorney’s office in West Tennessee on the Holly Bobo kidnapping, rape, and murder trial.
 The six-defendant case was attended by a search and rescue party numbering 10,000, and garnered national news coverage for years.
-He used straightforward communication with sensitivity to assist in guiding the young girl’s family throughout the DA’s prosecution of the men.
+I used straightforward communication with sensitivity to assist in guiding the young girl’s family throughout the DA’s prosecution of the men.

 Adoptive Couple v.
 Baby Girl, 570 U.S. 637 (2013), discussing the bounds of the Indian Child Welfare Act as applied to Native American children with non-custodian Native American parents;